 The bottom line

 When someone dies, the grieving process can be difficult for their family and friends.
-Knowing that their loved one is being honored and is continuing to make a difference in the world through a memorial gift can be a great relief during this time.
+Knowing that their loved one is being memorialized and is continuing to make a difference in the world through a memorial gift can be a great source of comfort during this time.

 By managing memorial donations respectfully and efficiently, you can form better relationships with donors and families, providing greater support during a challenging time.